WJTZIL/wjtzil.github.io/README.md

 # Do you have some ideas for other projects?
 I don't know.
 Maybe i find some source code to use.
 Or make some project for myself.

-# Extra NOTE!
-Github Copliot will be used to modernize the website files.
-(11th March 2026)